Reference guides are technical descriptions of the machinery and how to operate it.

 By all means technical reference can contain examples to illustrate usage, but it should not attempt to explain basic concepts, or how to achieve common tasks.

-Reference material should be austere and to the point.
+Reference material should be simple and to the point.

 Note that description does include basic description of how to use the machinery - how to instantiate a particular class, or invoke a certain method, for example, or precautions that must be taken when passing something to a function.
 However this is simply part of its function as technical reference, and emphatically not to be confused with a how-to guide - describing correct usage of software (technical reference) is not the same as showing how to use it to achieve a certain end (how-to documentation).

 For some developers, reference guides are the only kind of documentation they can imagine.
 They already understand their software, they know how to use it.
 All they can imagine that other people might need is technical information about it.

 Reference material tends to be written well.
 It can even - to some extent - be generated automatically, but this is never sufficient on its own.

 Consider an encyclopaedia article about an ingredient, say ginger.

 When you look up ginger in a reference work, what you want is information about the ingredient - information describing its provenance, its behaviour, its chemical constituents, how it can be cooked.

 You expect that whatever ingredient you look up, the information will be presented in a similar way.
 And you expect to be informed of basic facts, such as ginger is a member of the family that includes turmeric and cardamom.

 This is also where you’d expect to be alerted about potential problems, such as: ginger is known to provoke heartburn in some individuals or: ginger may interfere with the effects of anticoagulants, such as warfarin or aspirin.